sophfee/godot-sharp-ext/README.md

-# csnode3d
+# Godot's C# Library Extended
 Godot 4's missing some key features and some nicer ways to handle some things, so I wrote myself a way to do it better.
+Feel free to help with the project if you would like to.